-The comprehensive exam is a collaborative process between the student and the comprehensive exam committee chair, with participation by other three other selected members of the comprehensive exam committee.
+The comprehensive exam is a collaborative process between the student and the comprehensive exam committee chair, with participation by other selected members of the comprehensive exam committee.
 Students will meet with their respective Comprehensive Examination Committee Chair to discuss components of the exam and resources to assist them in responding to the questions.
-Under no circumstances should the students be given the actual questions that are to be included on the exam.
 Contact by the student with other committee members is recommended.
-Each member, including the chair, of the examination committee will be prepare and evaluate questions within the areas of their expertise, including at least one section for research and statistics.
+Each member, including the chair, of the examination committee will prepare and evaluate questions within the areas of their expertise, including at least one section for research and statistics.